Should I worry if my helper is doing outside work?

 Domestic worker Jade Valencia, who was part of Talking Point’s group interviews, added: “It’s hard-(earned) money, not easy money.”

-Gloria James, the head lawyer at Gloria James-Civetta and Co, has dealt with cases of domestic helpers moonlighting, and she feels that “there should be some flexibility” for them to do “small work”.
+Gloria James-Civetta, the head lawyer at Gloria James-Civetta and Co, has dealt with cases of domestic helpers moonlighting, and she feels that “there should be some flexibility” for them to do “small work”.

 “They could offer to help the elderly, to do some cleaning services,” she said.